EmilePapillon/CarND-Vehicle-Detection/README.md

 {'ystart':400,'ystop':595, 'scale':3.5},
 {'ystart':465,'ystop':660, 'scale':3.5}]
 ```

+The implementation of the sliding window algorithm can be found in cell 9 of `Vehicle-Detection.ipynb`, in function `find_cars`,  where I took the advice from the class and created a version that calculates the HOG only once for the full search region.

 My current scale, pix_per_cell and cell_per_block settings makes it such that there is a 0.5 overlap between the windows of a same set, which yielded satisfactory results, so I chose to call it good and move on.